altercation/storage-gen/README.md

 (some comments removed... remove them all with the `--compact` command line option)

+## Ok, so what else can it do?

+* Handles many different storage configurations

+* Allows you to identify partitions that you want to keep

+* Allows you to replace partitions with new content

+* Encrypts

+* Understands most of what you throw at it via the templates

+* Knows what you need... you want a filesystem and a swap?
+It figures out what partitions, etc.

 ### Templates:

 In the above examples, the `new-typical` and `keep-home` command line arguments